We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 And so he found her again…!

 He was still the little prince.
-There was just one difference.
-He was now tall and quite experienced.
-He had been living and practising the philosophy of his father Antoine de Saint-Exupéry for a very, very long time.
+There was only one difference.
+He was now grown up and quite experienced.
+He had lived and practiced the philosophy of his father Antoine de Saint-Exupéry for a very, very long time.
 He saw love with his heart.
 And he had also felt it physically.
 Just once.
-And she was beautiful!
-But he had forgotten what she smelled like.
+And it was beautiful!
+Only he had forgotten how it smelled.
 It had been too long!
-What did she smell like again?
-He knew one thing.
-She definitely smelled of roses.
-And so he picked up a rose.
-Pure, unspecific and almost simply constructed.
-And then, lost in thought, he went into his laboratory...!
+What did it smell like again?
+One thing he knew.
+It definitely smelled of roses.
+And so he took a rose.
+Pure, unspecific, and almost simply constructed.
+And then he wandered lost in thought into his laboratory…!

 There he sprinkled it with fruity essences of juicy grapefruit.
-It was the essence of "bitterness".
-As juicy and bitter as pain.
-But the pain was not yet deep enough, the little prince thought.
+It was the essence of "bitterness."
+As juicy and bitter as a pain.
+But the pain was not deep enough yet, thought the little prince.
 So he took the spiciest, darkest pepper he had and sprinkled it on the fruity rose.
-It was the essence of "pain".
+It was the essence of "pain."
 And so the vulnerability of the thorns was added.
-Pungent, spirited, wild and confused!
+Sharp, temperamental, wild, and confusing!

-The rose, or love in this sense, was slowly taking shape.
-But it was not yet what he had in mind.
-And so he continued to refine it.
-He reached for the glass labeled "recklessness".
-It smelled of narcotic vermouth or cognac.
-The scent was so strong it clouded his senses.
+The rose, or in this sense, love, was slowly taking shape.
+But it was still not what he imagined.
+And so he refined it further.
+He reached for the bottle labeled "carelessness."
+It smelled of narcotic wormwood or cognac.
+The scent clouded his senses; it was so strong.
 The little prince dosed it very sensitively and gently.
-The rose now smelled much more lively, lighter and almost weightless.
-Beautiful,...but not yet what he had in mind!
+The rose now smelled much more buoyant, lighter, and almost weightless.
+Beautiful... but still not what he envisioned!

-The "tenderness" was missing.
+It lacked "tenderness."
 He found it quite far back on the shelf of emotions.
 It was completely dusty.
-As if it hadn't been used for a long time.
-He opened the jar with reverence and caution.
+As if it hadn't been needed for a long time.
+He opened the jar with awe and caution.
 It was one of the strongest emotions.
-He put his hand over his mouth and nose to stop himself from crying.
-The smell was that beautiful.
-But the smell still hit him.
+He held his hand over his mouth and nose to avoid crying.
+The smell was so beautiful.
+But the scent still hit him.
 And tears flowed.
-The "tenderness" smells of juicy pears dusted with vanilla.
-So soft and name-giving,...hurtfully tender!
+The "tenderness" smelled of vanilla-dusted, juicy pears.
+So soft and name-giving... painfully tender!

-The rose smelled perfect!
-But love didn't smell like that.
+The rose smelled perfect of it!
+But that was not how love smelled.
 It was too smooth and flawless.
-It wasn't like that.
-He knew it from his own painful experience!
-And so he looked for something in his father's laboratory that was under lock and key.
-It was too wild, unruly, strong and it stank.
-That much he knew.
+It was not like that.
+He knew it from his own, painful experience!
+And so he searched in his father's laboratory for something that was locked away.
+It was too wild, unruly, strong, and it stank.
+So much he knew.
 And it was too disturbing to be left out in the open.
-So he sneaked into his father Antoine de Saint-Exupéry's bedroom to steal the key to the poison cabinet in which the darkest and most disturbing essence was stored.
-And he found it...!
+So he sneaked into the bedroom of his father Antoine de Saint-Exupéry to steal the key for the poison cabinet where the darkest and most disturbing essence was stored.
+And he found it…!

 And so the little, big prince went to the poison cabinet and opened it.
-There, covered in iris dust, was a tiny little bottle.
-It was decorated with a rose-gold emblem that was barely legible under all the delicate dust.
-He gently and carefully freed the small bottle from it and read what was written on it.
-In faded red-brown ink it read...BODILITY.
-It was the state of deepest familiarity and intimacy...
+There stood, covered in iris dust, a tiny little flask.
+It was adorned with a rose-gold emblem, barely readable under all the delicate dust.
+He gently and carefully freed the little flask from it and read what was written on it.
+In faded red-brown ink, it said…PHYSICALITY.
+It was the state of deepest familiarity and intimacy..!

-So he took the bottle in his hands with the utmost care and added just half a drop of human musk to his creation of love.
-Immediately it shriveled and wilted.
-And it stank wretchedly.
+So he took the flask with the utmost care in his hands and added only a felt half drop of human musk to his creation of love.
+Instantly, it withered and wilted.
+And it smelled terrible.
 But also fascinating!
 But his experiment, or rather the rose of love, recovered quickly.
 Very quickly!
 Everything lifeless was instantly flooded with light.
-An infinitely deep and wonderful glow flowed through every leaf and every bud, as well as the flower itself.
+An infinitely deep and wonderful glow flowed through every leaf, every bud, and the blossom itself.
 It was like the spark of life.
 And it began to smell.
-So infinitely disturbingly beautiful.
+So infinitely disturbing-beautiful.
 So aggressive and yet so passive.
-So tender and yet so deeply hurtful.
-Yes... that's how love and the rose smelled to him.
+So tender and yet so deeply painful.
+Yes,... that was how love and the rose smelled to him.
 It was perfect for him.
-That's how he had felt her once.
-So irritating, human, vulnerable and floral...!
+That was how he had once felt it.
+So irritating, human, vulnerable-floral…!

-Then he gently took the still very fragile, weakened and unique rose in his hands and placed it on the windowsill in his bedroom.
-May it grow.
-He opened the window so that the light of the stars shone on it and its fragrance touched the lonely stars.
-And he nourished her with a tear every evening before he fell asleep.
-So that they would not dry up.
-And so the little, big prince fell asleep peacefully every evening.
-Wrapped in a deep, happy, human memory of love itself...!
+Then he carefully took the still very fragile, weakened, and unique rose in his hands and placed it on the windowsill in his bedroom.
+So that it might grow.
+He opened the window so that the light of the stars could shine on it and its scent might touch the lonely stars.
+And he nourished it every evening before he fell asleep with a tear.
+So that it wouldn’t dry out.
+And so the little, big prince fell asleep peacefully every night.
+Surrounded by a deep, happy-human memory of love itself…!

-I love you...Merry, happy, contemplative and wonderful Christmas!
-Can (the already very old,little,big prince)
+I love you all,... merry, happy, contemplative, and wonderful Christmas!

-And here is the "hope".
-But you have to hear and see it.
-I know them only too well!
-Hear them loudly...!
+And here is "Hope."
+However, one must hear and also see it.
+I know it all too well!
+Hear it loudly…!

 https://www.youtube.com/watch?v=_U9WURgOtf0